wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * Multi-Platform Service Mesh with Consul
    * Network Infrastructure Automation with Consul
    * Observability with Consul
-   </br /><br />
+   <br /><br />

 Adoption of Consul aims to yield these benefits:

-* Faster Time to Market from velocity of getting things done
+* Faster Time to Market and velocity of getting things done from less manual mistakes
 * Reduce cost via tools (operational efficiency through more visibility and automation)
 * Reduce cost via people from improved availability (uptime)
 * Reduce risk of downtime from better reliability
-* Reduce risk of breach from better guardrails
+* Reduce risk of breach from better guardrails (using Sentinel & OPA)
 * Compliance with regulatory demands (central source of truth, imutable, automated processes)
 <br /><br />